JustinChu/stat540-2014-chu-justin-hw/Homework2/Homework2.md

 Summary of table and discussion:
 * YGL209W: Significant in only Microarray computed set.
 This is reflected in the plots, you can see arrayExp has a clear division where in the log.counts all the points are together (though it looks like on average the batch might be slightly higher).
 * YCL042W: Significant in only RNA-seq Edge R computed set.
 In the plots, you can see log.count has a clear division where in the arrayExp all the points are together.
 It is not clear why the other two method did not pick it up, but it might have something to do with the difference in expression not be that large.
 * YBL025W: Not significant in all in all.
-Reflect in the plots, all the samples for each condition on both RNA-seq and microarray data have similar values, and the points seem to be grouped together.
+Reflected in the plots, all the samples for each condition on both RNA-seq and microarray data have similar values, and the points seem to be grouped together.
 * YDR384C: Significant in all.
-Nothing too interesting, there is clear diffential expression in both sets in the plots.
+Nothing too interesting, there is clear differential expression in both sets in the plots.
 * YDR345C: Significant in all.
-Nothing too interesting, there is clear diffential expression in both sets in the plots.
+Nothing too interesting, there is clear differential expression in both sets in the plots.